yxtsza/yxtsza/README.md

 ### Hi there!

 💻 Front-End Engineer <br>
-🎓 Graduated from primary school <br>
+🎓 Graduated From Primary School <br>

 ### Contact with me